-The M-Test, or Motion Induced Somatic Stress Test, is an innovative and new acupuncture method to assess/diagnose and treat a person in pain.
+The M-Test The M-Test, or Motion Induced Somatic Stress Test, is an innovative and new acupuncture method to assess/diagnose and treat a person in pain.
 It was designed and implemented by a Japanese doctor, Yoshito Mukaino, MD, PhD, in the early 1990's.

 When indicated, the Traditional Chinese Medicine long needle technique is utilized.